-The Pooled Revenue growth for the Signature Restaurants in Q1 2019 reflects one additional restaurant (Reds Square One), compared to the corresponding period a year ago.
+The Pooled Revenue growth for the Signature Restaurants in Q2 2019 and YTD 2019 reflects one additional restaurant (Reds Square One), compared to the corresponding period a year ago, and SSSG(1) in these periods.

 Liquidity and Capital Resources

 The Fund has no third party debt.
 SIR currently has the \$40.0 million SIR Loan owed to the Fund (which SIR can surrender its Class C GP Units as consideration for principal payments under the loan) and a credit agreement ("Credit Agreement") with a Schedule I Canadian chartered bank (the Lender), a copy of which has been filed on SEDAR.
 The credit agreement is "permitted indebtedness" within the meaning of the agreements between the Fund, the Partnership and SIR, and as a result the Fund and the Partnership have, as contemplated in the existing agreements, subordinated and postponed their claims against SIR to the claims of the Lender.
 This subordination, which includes a subordination of the Partnership's rights under the License and Royalty Agreement between the Partnership and SIR whereby the Partnership licenses to SIR the right to use trade-marks and related intellectual property in return for royalty payments based on revenues, has been effected pursuant to the terms of the Intercreditor Agreement.
 A copy of the Intercreditor Agreement has also been filed on SEDAR.